Interim Managing Director

-James Biernatowski comes to CCTA having previously worked at Toby’s Dinner Theatre.
-A Baltimore native graduated from Towson University in 2008 and was a Maryland Distinguished Arts Scholar in 2004.
+James Biernatowski a Baltimore native graduated from Towson University in 2008 and was a Maryland Distinguished Arts Scholar in 2004.
 He has performed and choreographed several shows over the past several years in the Baltimore/DC area.
-In the CCTA office, He also teaches five days a week with CCTA at Clarksville Middle School, Pointers Run Elementary, Waverly Elementary, Rockburn Elementary, and Broadway Prep.
+He has also taught with CCTA at Clarksville Middle School, Pointers Run Elementary, Waverly Elementary, Rockburn Elementary, and Broadway Prep.

 Toby’s Youth Theatre

 Kids and Junior Teen Professional Theatre Summer Camp Director